 - Many of the inmates were subjected to medical experimentation (without consent and anaesthesia) that resulted in death, mutilation or painful agonies for the subjects.
 Even children were subject of such medical torture.

-- The Red Army liberated the Auschwitz concentration camp on 27 January 1945 and this day was chosen by the United Nations in 2005 as the International Holocaust Remembrance Day.
+- The Red Army liberated the Auschwitz concentration camp on 27 January 1945.

-- The State of Israel initiated this observance.
+- The State of Israel initiated this observance, which was started in 2005.

 - The UN urges member countries to mark this day in honour of the millions of Holocaust victims.
 An estimated 6 million Jews; 250,000 mentally and physically challenged people; 200,000 Romani; 9000 homosexuals died at the hands of the Nazi regime.